reflog/route53_register/README.md

 ```
 Usage of ./route53_register:
+  -cname
+        wherether to create CNAME record instead of an A record. (will use public hostname instead of IP)
   -hostname string
-        to use for registering the A record
+        which name to use for the new entry
   -zonename string
-        to use for registering the A record
+        which zone to use for registering records
 ```

 # use case